CyberPhoenix90/ferrum-db/readme.md

 ### Multithreading

 Indexes are fully isolated from each other allowing each index to use their own CPU thread.
 This may be completely futile though because TCP will prevent you from being able to max out the CPU of the Database anyway unless you have a lot of clients.

-### Transactions

-This database would be capable of locking transactions.
-Which would allow for multiple operations to be done atomically as long as you don’t mind that nothing can happen until the transaction completed (like leveldb batches, unlike LMDB transactions).
-The locking can even be optimized to only lock the indexes involved

 ### Observability